Show All Answers

 From the time of application approval, the process could take at least 2.5 months before work is started on your home.

-If you are approved for work on your home through the Shelby County Rehabilitation Program or the Shelby County Lead Hazard Control Program, you will not pay for anything or pay back anything unless you want to sell the house within the lien period.
-For the Rehabilitation Program, the lien period if 5 years and for the Lead Hazard Control Program the period is 1 year.
+If you are approved for work on your home through the Shelby County Rehabilitation Program, you will not pay for anything or pay back anything unless you want to sell the house within the lien period.
+For the Rehabilitation Program, the lien period if 5 years.

 No. All projects are bid out to certified contractors in a competitive sealed bid process.

-If you had work done on your home through the Lead Hazard Control Program, contact Ms. Sharon Hyde at (901)222-7612.
+If you had work done on your home through the Lead Hazard Control Program, contact Ms. Sydney Wright at (901)222-7601.

 If you had work done on your home through the Rehabilitation Program, contact Ms. Antoinette Knowlton at (901) 222-7605.